 There are a couple of bad things about these integrations.
 While it's nice to get a fuller security picture of your home, it feels like you're being nickeled and dimed.
 You have to buy all these other Nest products or subscriptions to get ultimate security.
 Why not offer a subscription package where you get everything in a more affordable manner?

-Still, the most fully featured smart security systems from Honeywell and the Samsung SmartThings and ADT collaboration are around the same price - $500 to $550 and the ADT monthly sub is slightly pricier at $24.99.
+Still, the most fully featured smart security systems from Honeywell and the Samsung SmartThings and ADT collaboration are around the same price - $500 to $550 and the ADT monthly sub is slightly pricier at $24.99 - if you don't commit to Brinks, that is.

 Nest Secure has no love for IFTTT or Alexa either - or at least right now - and a few of its rivals such as Abode and Scout are Zigbee and/or Z-Wave compatible too.
 Essentially, Secure makes sense in a Nest home, maybe not so much if you're already well into your smart home project with other brands and ecosystems.